alxngn/Klex/README.md

-# KPR
+# Klex
-Skin for Kodi Leia
+A Plex-inspired Skin for Kodi